eaigner/hood/README.md

 ## Hood

+**PLEASE NOTE THAT THIS PROJECT IS CURRENTLY IN THE PROCESS OF DEFINING IT'S API.
+IT CANNOT BE ASSUMED THAT THE API IS FIXED YET.
+IF YOU PLAN TO USE HOOD, PLEASE FORK IT!**

 Hood is a database agnostic ORM for Go developed by [@eaignr](https://twitter.com/eaignr).
 It was written with following points in mind:

 - Chainable API